 A task is sent to the functional assessor electronically through MWMA sixty (60) calendar days prior to the re-evaluation due date.
-The task remains on the assessor's dashboard until completed or the program is closed.
+The task remains on the assessor?s dashboard until completed or the program is closed.
+The assessor must make three attempts to contact the participant to schedule and conduct the reassessment.
+If after three attempts the participant or their guardian/legal representative has not been reached, the assessor contacts the case manager for assistance in getting the participant to schedule.
+If the participant or their guardian/legal representative is unable to be reached after multiple attempts the case is closed.